CarmelSoftware/MVC_WebGrid/README.md

 http://themvcclub.blogspot.co.il/2014/03/step-by-step-how-to-create-ajax-webgrid.html

-This repository includes only the code for the WebGrid as seen in the pictures below, and the CSS style.
+1) This repository includes only the code for the WebGrid as seen in the pictures below, and the CSS style.
+2) This code only adds this beautiful Ajax WebGrid to your existing MVC project, replacing the Table in the "Index" View.
-The style uses the jQueryUI Theme "Overcast" :  <a href="http://jqueryui.com/themeroller/"   target="_self"  >jQueryUI</a>
+3) The style uses the jQueryUI Theme "Overcast" :  <a href="http://jqueryui.com/themeroller/"   target="_self"  >jQueryUI</a>
 Not all of the theme files are necessary for the project.
 See the list of files in this post.

 <a href="http://themvcclub.blogspot.co.il/2014/03/step-by-step-how-to-create-ajax-webgrid.html" imageanchor="1" target="_self" style="margin-left: 1em; margin-right: 1em;">